felipezarco/request-check/README.md

 ### Optional Validations

-Sometimes we want to validate a value if it is given, withouth making it required**.
+Sometimes we want to validate a value if it is given, withouth making it required.

 We can use as shown above `age ? {age} : undefined` or you can use **isRequiredField**